 (b.)
 Science and Practice Subcommittees.

 (1.)
-Purpose.
-Individual S&P subcommittees shall provide the IAI with subject matter expertise within their respective disciplines, assist in the development and evaluation of educational conference programs and review (for purposes of approval) all applications for membership for their listed discipline.
-The subcommittees shall also provide recommendations to the Chairperson of the S&P Committee who shall make recommendations to the Board, the President, or the full membership on matters that pertain to that discipline.

 (2.)
 Composition.
 S&P subcommittees shall be composed of a chairperson and not fewer than three (3) and not more than six (6), for a maximum of seven (7) subcommittee members who have relevant expertise in their discipline.
 The chairperson shall be appointed to a term of four (4) years, or until a successor is appointed, by the President in office at the time of appointment and shall serve under the direction of the Board of Directors.
 The chairperson may not serve for more than two (2) consecutive complete terms.
 In addition, at the discretion of the subcommittee chair, nonvoting advisors may participate in subcommittee meetings.